Bio-Prime/documentation/docs/index.md

 #### Student

 A Student will have access to primer data (view only) and history view.
-They will be able to export data and modify primer volume.
+They will be able to export data and modify primer volume,

 #### Laboratory Technician